In this tutorial we’ll cover the application of decals / waterslide transfers using Microset & Microsol for the ‘painted on’ look.

 Allow to dry completely.

-Cut the decal out from the sheet with a hobby knife and, gripping with a pair of reverse action tweezers, dip it into Microset for a few seconds and set aside.
-The exact length of time the decal needs to be submerged in the solution depends on the age of the sheet.
-5-10 seconds is normally enough, but if it doesn’t slide off easily just put it back in for a few more seconds.
+Cut the decal out from the sheet with a hobby knife and, gripping with a pair of reverse action tweezers, dip it into water for a few seconds and set aside.
+The exact length of time the decal needs to be submerged in water depends on various factors, including the age of the sheet.
+10 seconds is normally enough, but if it doesn’t slide off easily just put it back in for a few more seconds.

-While the decal is softening and lifting from it’s backing, brush some Microset on to the area where the decal will be applied.
+While the decal is soaking and lifting from it’s backing, brush some Microset on to the area where the decal will be applied.

-Slide the decal off it’s backing on to the model and position it using a paint brush, then leave it for a few moments to fully soften.
+Slide the decal off it’s backing on to the model and position using a paintbrush.
+Brush some more Microset over the top, and then leave for a few moments to soften.

 If there are stubborn creases or air bubbles that won’t flatten, carefully prick them with a pin or the point of your hobby knife and apply Microsol to the decal.
 You can repeat this as many times as required until the decal is completely flat, allowing it to dry fully between each coat.